realtimdunbar/go_game/README.md

-# Project Title
+# Golang Goban

-A online Goban written in Golang
+An Goban webapp written in Golang

 ## Getting Started

-This is a Docker ao all you need to do is install the prereqs below then start the app
+This is a Docker app all you need to do is install the prereqs below then start the app as instructed

 ### Prerequisites